Symbian9/qmapshack-doc-wiki/AdvTrkGeneral.md

 * Click the `Add new points` icon at the top of the map view.

 * Move the mouse on the straight line segment.
-* Left click and release the mouse button.
+* Left-click and release the mouse button.
 A new trackpoint is attached to the mouse.
-* Move the mouse (i.e. the new trackpoint) to the wanted new location and left click.
+* Move the mouse (i.e. the new trackpoint) to the wanted new location and left-click.
 The track is re-routed using this additional trackpoint.
 * If necessary, repeat the last step to get the wanted new location of the track.